 The course is delivered by a qualified Balanceability instructor and each session follows a carefully structured lesson plan designed to help children develop gross motor skills, spatial awareness and bilateral co-ordination.
 Children will learn how to pick up, manoeuvre, mount and dismount their bikes and then learn the skills to ride a balance bike safely.

-I was very impressed with the structure of the course, the target age group have a notoriously bad attention span so keeping them engaged for 45 minutes is not easy!
-Each class followed a similar structure, an off the bike warm up followed by a re-cap of the previous weeks skills with new activities added on to introduce new skills.
+I was very impressed with the structure of the Balanceability course.
+The target age group have a notoriously short attention span so keeping them engaged for 45 minutes is not easy!
+Each class followed a similar structure.
+An off the bike warm up followed by a re-cap of the previous weeks skills with fresh activities added on to introduce new skills.
 Here is a breakdown of each week.

-Warm Up: Follow lines on the ground, putting one foot in front of the other with the aim of finding and keeping your balance.
+Warm Up: Follow lines on the ground.
+Put one foot in front of the other with the aim of finding and keeping your balance.

 On the bike: Learning how to pick up the bike and to stand on the correct side when pushing the bike.
 Riding in a loop around a row of cones, practising gliding.